Monitoring Illegal Practice

 Prevention

-Our prevention consultants regularly visit private and public organizations under the authority of the Engineers Act.
-The consultants provide these organizations with tools and information on the requirements of the laws and regulations governing the practice of the profession.
+Our prevention conselors regularly inspect private and public organizations, as authorized by the Engineers Act.
+The conselors provide these organizations with tools and information on the legal and regulatory requirements governing the practice of engineering.

 Monitoring